 Each of our Named Executive Officers (while they remain employed by our Company) is entitled to be insured by Protalix Ltd. under a Manager's Policy in lieu of severance upon termination.
 The intention of such Manager's Policies is to provide our officers with severance protection of one month's salary for each year of employment.
 The following payments would be payable in connection with a change of control of our Company: \$1 million to Moshe Manor and \$400,000 to each of Yoseph Shaaltiel, Ph.D., Einat Brill Almon, Ph.D., Yossi Maimon and Tzvi Palash, subject to certain terms and conditions.
 In addition to the foregoing, the vesting periods of outstanding options and restricted stock held by our Named Executive Officers are accelerated upon a change of control.
-Had we experienced a change in control/corporate transaction on December 31, 2017, the value of the acceleration of the vesting period of our Common stock and, accordingly, the value of the acceleration of the stock options held by each of them as of such date would be zero.
-In addition, all of the restricted stock held by the Named Executive Officers had vested by their terms prior to said date.
+Had we experienced a change in control/corporate transaction on December 31, 2017, the value of the acceleration of the vesting period of our Named Executive Officers were above the market value of our common stock and, accordingly, the value of the acceleration of the stock options held by each of them as of such date would be zero.
+In addition, all of the restricted stock held by the Named Executive Officers had vested by their terms prior to said date